vukics/cppqed/doc/installation.rst

   provides a very wide variety of numerical solutions in a solid object-oriented design (in C!).
 They are not used directly, but are wrapped into C++ classes and functions, so that they are easily replaced (e.g. if licensing problems arise).
 Packaged for Debian and Mac OS X, or can be downloaded from `the GSL homepage <http://www.gnu.org/software/gsl/>`_.
 I haven't thoroughly determined the minimal version, but 1.8 is known to work.

 An implementation of BLAS and LAPACK
-  For many system, optimized versions of these libraries exist and are even preinstalled.
+  For many systems, optimized versions of these libraries exist and are even preinstalled.
 As a fallback, the reference implementation can always be used, which is packaged e.g. for Ubuntu.

 These three are best installed on system level.